Abby in Wonderland: Plot

 Abby walks down a path in the search for her wand until she sees the path forks into four directions.
 As Mr. Rabbit comes to talk with Abby, she sits down in despair of being lost in this wonderland.
 Soon Mr. Rabbit rushes off to attend the King's Croquet Game.
 Abby follows him and finds a door in a tree.
-The door takes her to the messy castle of the king, "The Grouch of Cards".
+The door takes her to the messy castle of the king, "The Grouch of Cards" (played by Oscar the Grouch).
 The king has Abby's wand thinking it's a new royal scepter.
 Abby tries to retrieve her wand, challenging the king to a game of croquet, but he cheats.
 Mr. Rabbit protests at the king's decision to keep the wand.
 Before his grouchlings can throw out Abby and Mr. Rabbit, they both use Cookie to grow large.
 They scare the grouchlings and the king away.
 Once Abby and Mr. Rabbit restore themselves to their original size, Abby reclaims her wand.
 Abby is unable to magic herself back home, but Mr. Rabbit reminds her she's still dreaming.

-Back in Sesame Street Elmo shakes Abby awake.
+Back in Sesame Street, Elmo shakes Abby awake.
 Although Abby sort of got her wish to be in a fairy tale, she thinks she's better off being in a fairy tale when she's a little older.
-With that Abby and Elmo go off to play.